What Are Troffer Lights?

 Benefits of LED Troffers

-The United States Department of Energy estimates that LED troffer replacements help save up to 80% on energy costs compared to fluorescent troffers.
-The rated life of LEDs is typically 50,000 hours and can go up to 100,000 hours.
+The United States Department of Energy estimates that LED troffer replacements help save 50% to 80% on lighting costs vs fluorescent lights.
+The rated life of an LED Troffer to L70 (70% lumen depreciation) is between 50,000 hours and 100,000 hours.

-Because LED troffer lights have a longer lifespan than fluorescent troffers, they lower lighting maintenance costs significantly.
-LED troffers can be exactly what you need to reduce the electricity consumption of your building or facility.
+Because LED troffers have longer lifespans than fluorescent tubes, you will have much lower lighting maintenance expenditures.
+LED lights will reduce your electricity lighting bill of your building or facility.